xtremezero/Grid-Browser/README.md

 ## Features
 - Smart Tiling:
 Organize your workspace instantly.
-Grid Browser automatically tiles your tabs, giving you a comprehensive view of your projects at a glance.
+Grid Browser automatically tiles your tabs, giving you a comprehensive view of your webpages at a glance.

 - Sticky Memory:
 Never lose your context.
 Grid Browser automatically recovers your last session, restoring your tabs and layout exactly as you left them.